MabelYT/MabelYT/README.md

 ### Hello, Mabel-World!

 - My Name's Mabel.
-- My Pronouns Are: she / her.
+- My Pronouns Are: She / Her.
 - I'm The Author Of MabelTerm.

 Please Read <a href="https://web.mabelisyt.co/mcspsl">The Licence</a> For More Info On My Software Licence.